MEMAUDATA/MEMAUDATA/README.md

 Hi there 👋,

-I'm Nicolas😊.
+I'm Nicolas 😊.
 I used to be an audiologist, lecturer  at Toulouse 3 University and a CNRS researcher.
 I've changed path by becomming a data scientist.
 My passions are travelling ✈️, tasting beers🍻 and also takling with people to exchange ideas.
 Regardings sports, I like Handball 🤾, snow glidding 🏂 squash, bouldering and cycling 🚴.